fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle How long does it take generally for the payment to move from `pending` to `approved` state?
+:::AccordionTitle How long does it take for the payment to move from `pending` to `approved` state?

 ::::AccordionContent